-And there's sausage and eggs and some good crisp bacon ...
+And there's sausage and eggs and some good crisp bacon...

-...
-And a ham steak.
+...And a ham steak.

 Betty drenches the waffles in syrup and slathers on a huge slab of butter.
+She glances back at David who just shrugs.

-...
-And of course, a nice big bowl of oatmeal.
+...And of course, a nice big bowl of oatmeal, then it's right off to school.

 Jennifer hesitates then glances over at her "mother" who looks at her expectantly.
-She glances at David who just looks stunned.
-Jennifer pauses then reaches down and takes a forkful of the oozing mess ...
+Jennifer pauses then reaches down and takes a forkful of the oozing mess...